matthewbrake/ocr-bill-v3/GUIDE/01-Project-Setup.md

     # Optional: For using the "Submit Form" button feature
     VITE_FORMSPREE_FORM_ID="YOUR_FORMSPREE_ID_HERE"

+    # Optional: To change the server port from the default of 4000
+    PORT=4000
     ```

-    **Note**: Using a `.env` file requires a build tool like Vite to inject these variables into the frontend code.
-If you are running the `index.html` file directly, this file will not be read, and you must enter the keys manually in the application's settings panel.
+    **Note**: Using a `.env` file requires a build tool like Vite to inject the `VITE_` variables into the frontend code.
+If you are running the `index.html` file directly, these will not be read, and you must enter the keys manually in the application's settings panel.
+The `PORT` variable is read by the Node.js server.

 ### Step 3: Run the Application